NIS2 Remote Access Compliance Checklist for MSPs (2026)

 ProxyLink is hosted on Hetzner in Germany.
 Traffic does not leave EU infrastructure.
 Session recordings are stored on the same server with access controls matching the device ownership model.
 Audit logs capture all connection events.
 Team-based access control enforces least-privilege access.
 The WireGuard transport layer provides encrypted sessions with no third-party routing.

-If you are an MSP evaluating your remote access stack against NIS2 obligations, get free early access — no card, no limits during Early Access.
+If you are an MSP evaluating your remote access stack against NIS2 obligations, get free early access, no card, no limits during Early Access.
+For a full architecture breakdown and compliance checklist, see the ProxyLink NIS2 compliance page.